barakbri/CompositionalAnalysis_CodeBase/MCB_Simulation/README.md

 # CompositionalAnalysis_CodeBase

 list of products on code based:
-Sim 1 - graphs
+V Sim 1 - graphs
-graphs for appendix
+V graphs for appendix

-Sim 2 power and FDR tables
+V Sim 2 power and FDR tables
-tables also for appendix
+V tables also for appendix

-Sim 3 power and FDR tables,
+V Sim 3 power and FDR tables,
-tables also for appendix
+V tables also for appendix

-Crohn - table of shared discoveries
+V Crohn - table of shared discoveries
-Crohn - by parameter table
+V Crohn - by parameter table
 Crohn - flower charts

 HMP - table